ARMmbed/mbed-os-5-docs/docs/contributing/code_style.md

 ##### IAR EWARM

-mbed OS uses the following flags when compiling with IAR EWARM.
+Mbed OS uses the following flags when compiling with IAR EWARM.

 flag             | meaning
 -----------------|---------------------------------------